denzildsouza98/denzildsouza98/README.md

 - **Collaboration**: Working with diverse teams to solve complex challenges.
 - **Impact**: Turning raw data into decisions that matter.
 - **Continuous Learning**: Evolving with the data landscape to stay at the cutting edge.
+- **Integrity**: Ensuring honesty and transparency in every step of the data journey.

 ---